Adenocarcinoma of the lung: Histopathology

-If possible, a biopsy of any suspected lung tumor is performed in order to make a microscopic evaluation of the cells involved and is ultimately required to confirm diagnosis.
+If possible, a biopsy of any suspected lung tumor is performed to make a microscopic evaluation of the cells involved and is ultimately required to confirm diagnosis.
 Biopsy should be attempted in distant lesions first to establish a histologic diagnosis and to simultaneously confirm metastatic staging.
-The biopsy material is also used to analyze whether the tumor express any specific mutations suitable for tageted therapy (e.g. EGFR mutation or ALK mutation).
+The biopsy material is also used to analyze whether the tumor express any specific mutations suitable for targeted therapy (e.g. EGFR mutation or ALK mutation).
 Biopsy can be accomplished via bronchoscopy, transthoracic needle biopsy, and video-assisted thorascopic surgery (VATS).

 While sputum cytology has been shown to have limited utility, thoracentesis, or aspiration of pleural fluid with an ultrasound-guided needle, should be performed when pleural effusion is present.
 When malignant cells are identified in the pleural aspirate of patients highly suspect for lung cancer, a definitive diagnosis and staging (stage IV adenocarcinoma of the lung) is established.

 Adenocarcinoma of the lung tends to stain mucin positive as it is derived from the mucus-producing glands of the lungs.
 Similar to other adenocarcinoma, if this tumor is well differentiated (low grade) it will resemble the normal glandular structure.
 Poorly differentiated adenocarcinoma will not resemble the normal glands (high grade) and will be detected by seeing that they stain positive for mucin (which the glands produce).
 Adenocarcinoma can also be distinguished by staining for TTF-1, a cell marker for adenocarcinoma.